 In 1916 it was fiercely competing with the Opera House in Cooperstown from August through December each theater with large advertising in the Courier for their programs.
 In January the Opera House seemed to throw in the towel and stopped advertising and the Strand Theatre reduced the size of its ads to about the size of the Theatre’s ads today.

-Participated in the public life of Griggs County by having in May free showings for students during the school year end celebrations call “playdays”.
-And as today free showing for children around Christmas time.
+It participated in the public life of Griggs County by having free showings in May for students during the school year end celebrations call “playdays” And as they do today free showings for children around Christmas time.

 In the twenties and thirties movies were shown four nights per week.
 In June of 1929 Cooperstown was chosen as the sole North American grand opening theater for the Norwegian language film, “Viking.”